 Research at The Perse School

 The Perse is a co-educational day school providing a high quality academic education with an emphasis on all round development.
 We educate girls and boys aged 3-18 on three separate sites; The Nursery and Pre-Prep, The Prep and The Upper.
-In 2015, The Perse was the top co-ed school in both The Times and The Telegraph GCSE league tables.
+The Perse is frequently listed as one of the top performing co-educational schools in the UK.

 As part of a commitment to continuing professional development, teachers at The Perse School are encouraged to undertake research projects developing their academic and pedagogical expertise.